ppkantorski/Ultrahand-Overlay/examples/l4t_reboot/README.md

 ## License

-This utility is open source and licensed under the [MIT License](https://github.com/ppkantorski/Ultrahand-Overlay/blob/main/LICENSE).
-You are free to use, modify, and distribute this software in accordance with the terms of the license.
+The Ultrahand Overlay Examples repository is open source and available under the [CC-BY-NC-4.0 License](LICENSE).

+Copyright (c) 2023 ppkantorski

+All rights reserved.